JeztC/freegle/README.md

 ![Alt text](src/assets/img.png)

-# FREEGLE
+# Freegle
+Freegle is abbreviation of *Free Google*

-A free and open source version of Google that doesn't include corporation censorship and includes the initial source of web pages.
+Freegle is free and open source version of Google search engine that doesn't include censorship and includes all web pages without needing to go next or previous page.